Sculptures from discarded paintings

 Apparently there is something within us that continues to long for a certain form of nostalgia, reconciliation with the past and care for our next of kin.
 The spirituality of the shape of the Orphans, and the timelessness (and musty smell :-) of the used material evoke this and give a feeling of resignation and inner silence to the public.

 The Orphan series was on display at the World Trade Center in Amsterdam from Januari 11th until March 31st 2018 and 10-14 October at the Bijlmer Bajes in Amsterdam during Big Art .
-April and May 2019 the Orphan series will be on display in the group show House for sale in Apeldoorn.
+April and May 2019 the Orphan series was on display in the group show House for sale in Apeldoorn.
+On display at Watou Kunstenfestival (Belgium)from June 29th 2019 onwards.
+On display at Play in Zaanstad from January 2020 onwards.